hosseinkhoshnevis94/libft/README.md

 ---

-## 📌 Why This Project Matters

-As a web developer with a background in architecture and software, building `libft` strengthened my low-level programming skills, improved my code organization habits, and taught me to build robust, efficient solutions — skills I apply in JavaScript, React, Node.js, and full-stack development today.

----

 ## 🧾 License

 This project is part of the 42 School curriculum.
 You’re welcome to use and learn from it, but do not copy it directly for your own submission.